-The final changes under the second Payment Services Directive, also known as PSD2 comes into full force from 31st December 2020.
+The final changes under the second Payment Services Directive, also known as PSD2 came into full force from 31st December 2020.

 These changes relate to the implementation of Strong Customer Authentication, also referred to as SCA.
 This means that you may need to carry out an additional security step before completing any online shopping.